abhijitmajumdar/CloverDrone/README.md

 ```

 ## Details
+#### Components
+- Sensing: The package uses *RTIMULib*, to interface with IMU, configured to interface over the SPI bus with the RPi. *RTIMULib* is an excellent library to interface with IMU(s) and process data with sensor fusion, with support for a broad variety of devices.
+This provides the flexibility to use other sensors if needed.
+For this project the MPU9250 was used over SPI bus 0.

+- Actuation: Interface to the brushless motors was performed using a PCA9685 PWM driver, connected to the Electronic Speed Controllers (ESC) to each motor.

+- Communication: The RC receiver signals are interpreted by an Arduino Nano and communicated over to the RPi over USB serial interface.
+ROS can also be configured (a script provides general configurations) to communicate over wireless network to receive commands and send status to the ROS master.
+We use a WiFi module for this project.

 #### (Re)building
  When making changes to the source files, the build script `source_to_build.sh`, provides arguments that can be passed to it to (re)build only parts of the project.
 In the project, *cloverdrone_ros* build packages are dependent on *cloverdrone* package build, which is in-turn dependent on *RTIMULib* build.
 As a result any changes made to the top of the hierarchy will only be reflected onto the lower builds when recompiled.
 This organization structure is pre-defined in the *CMake* files as well as the *build script*, which can be leveraged using arguments to the file.
 It should be noted that the ROS packages are only built if a valid installation of ROS is found in the system.
 Some examples are provided below:
  ```sh